jaccomoc/jactl/docs/README.md

 :star: Please consider giving this project a star as a way to encourage me to continue making improvements to Jactl.

+### Another JVM Language?

+I wanted a language that was a joy to code in, was easy for Java programmers to pick up, provided a secure extension mechanism for applications, and was non-blocking.
+Nothing I found satisfied all of these needs and so Jactl was born.

 ## Features

 ### Familiar Syntax
-Jactl syntax is mostly just a subset of Java and Groovy syntax with a bit of Perl thrown in for good measure, so it is easy to pick up for anyone familiar with Java:
+Jactl syntax is concise and is mostly just a subset of Java and Groovy syntax with a bit of Perl thrown in for good measure, so it is easy to pick up for anyone familiar with Java:

 ```groovy
 int fib(int x) {